 - HND Television Operations

 - Employment in the Communication and Media industry

 Entry requirements (minimum)

-- Minimum of four Standard Grades or Intermediates or National 5s, including English at Standard Grade 3/Intermediate 2 C or above
+- Minimum of three Standard Grades or Intermediates or National 5s, including English at Standard Grade 3/Intermediate 2 C or above

 - Applicants with previous experience and enthusiasm will be considered